josh-mchugh/simple-backend-rendered-forms/README.md

 ### Simple Thymeleaf Backend Rendering Application

 This is a simple self contained Spring Boot app to demonstrate backend rendering and validation with Thymeleaf.
-Thymeleaf can make user input field validation easy with the use of jQuery as you can submit forms and re-render the form after it has been validated on the backend.
-Pageable tables can also be handle simply with thymeleaf rendering as it's just HTML and CSS and no a lot of need for extensive javascript or javascript frameworks.
+Backend rendering can make input field validation easy with the use of ajax as you can submit forms and re-render the form after it has been validated on the backend.
+Pageable tables can also be handled simply with backend rendering as it's just HTML and CSS and no need for a lot of extensive javascript or javascript libraries which are hard to customize.

-The use of jQuery's delegation and backend render of partial HTML reduces the complexity of app development as the view portion of the application is just HTML and CSS and th validation logic is handled on the server.
+The use of jQuery's delegation and backend render of partial HTML reduces the complexity and increases the speed of application development as the view is just simple HTML and CSS.
+The business logic for validation is contained to the backend and does not spill over to the frontend.

 Thymeleaf Extensions:
   - Layout templates: https://github.com/ultraq/thymeleaf-layout-dialect